Apparently, it is hard for spirits to give up a

 Some interesting EVPs were caught as well.
-When a member of the team, a dancer herself, had asked any spirit on stage to dance specific ballet moves, an EVP caught in the old dressing room for this member can be realistically interpreted to say “Dance for me.”
+When a member of the team, a dancer herself, had asked any spirit on stage to dance specific ballet moves, an EVP caught in the old dressing room for this member can be realistically interpreted as saying “Dance for me.”

-Perhaps a medium can come and visit the unhappy spirits and give them some counseling, or get their story told they can let go of the injustice done and leave for the spirit world.
+Perhaps a medium can come and visit the unhappy spirits and give them some counseling, or get their story told so they can let go of old injustices done and leave for the spirit world.
 Finding bones in a wall usually means that the person could’ve died from an episode of foul play or an effort to hide the death from the authorities for some purpose.

 Prescott, AZ 86301